cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

 ## Enable log export

 <div class="filters clearfix">
-  <button class="filter-button" data-scope="aws-log-export">AWS CloudWatch</button>
+  <button class="filter-button" data-scope="aws-log-export">Amazon CloudWatch</button>
   <button class="filter-button" data-scope="gcp-log-export">GCP Cloud Logging</button>
 </div>

 <section class="filter-content" markdown="1" data-scope="aws-log-export">

-Perform the following steps to enable log export from your CockroachDB {{ site.data.products.advanced }} cluster to AWS CloudWatch.
+Perform the following steps to enable log export from your CockroachDB {{ site.data.products.advanced }} cluster to Amazon CloudWatch.

-1. Create the desired target AWS CloudWatch log group by following the [Create a log group in CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#Create-Log-Group) instructions.
+1. Create the desired target Amazon CloudWatch log group by following the [Create a log group in CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#Create-Log-Group) instructions.
 If you already have a log group created, you may skip this step.
 To send logs to more than one target log group, see the custom configuration option in step 9 below.

 1. Find your CockroachDB {{ site.data.products.advanced }} cluster ID: